 Many laws could or do have religious support and are still constitutional.
-But two characteristics of the Amendment distinguish it from other laws that hew to religious traditions.
-First, most such laws do not arise from a comparable level of religious- and morality-based rhetoric in the public and legislative record.
-The prominent role of religious and moral proselytizing in the legislative record, in promotional materials, and throughout every aspect of the campaign should raise concerns with this Court.
+But two characteristics of this Amendment distinguish it from other laws that hew to religious traditions.
+First, most such laws do not arise from a comparable level of religious and morality-based rhetoric in the public record.
+The prominent role of religious and moral proselytizing in the public record, in promotional materials, and throughout every aspect of the campaign should raise concerns with this Court.